sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 )

 === Class Templates
-Managing class templates would have been feasible, but a decision was made to exclude this possibility due to time constraints and in favor of maintaining simplicity in the initial refactoring implementation.
+Supporting class templates would have been feasible, but a decision was made to exclude this possibility due to time constraints and in favor of maintaining simplicity in the initial refactoring implementation.
 #figure(
   ```cpp